AYURVEDIC ELECTROLYTE BALANCING DRINKS & TIPS FOR MANAGING DEHYDRATION

 A good pinch of Himalayan pink rock salt

-1 teaspoon of jaggery (unrefined cane sugar available at Indian supermarkets)
+1 tsp of jaggery (unrefined cane sugar available at Indian supermarkets)

 Put all ingredients in a glass and dissolve in warm to hot water.
 Allow to cool to room temperature and sip slowly.